kshehata/kshehata.github.io/cv.md

 ## Profile

-Kareem is a researcher, engineer, and entrepreneur with over 20 years of field experience.
-He's currently pursuing a PhD at National University of Singapore's School of Computing focussed on applied cryptography.
+Kareem is an advanced cryptography and machine learning security researcher with over 20 years of experience in engineering, research, and leadership roles.
+He combines deep technical expertise with a track record of innovation in both academia and industry.

 ## Education